 Group Hosts have four primary responsibilities: 1) Bringing together people with whom they want to learn; 2) Choosing a topic of study; 3) Coordinating logistics (groups typically meet at a home, office, synagogue or JCC) with support from Kevah administrative staff; and 4) Acting as group liaison to Kevah staff.
 Sound like a lot?
 Don’t worry—Kevah staff is here to walk you through every step and to troubleshoot any challenges that may come up.
 We hear all the time how incredibly rewarding it is to be a Group Host, and we know that many hosts feel they are becoming Jewish leaders in the process, so we hope you’ll consider it!
 Drop us a note at email@example.com if you’d like to learn more.

-Kevah is currently focused on supporting groups in the San Francisco Bay Area, Denver, Colorado, and Greater Boston.
+Kevah is currently focused on supporting groups in the San Francisco Bay Area and Colorado.
 We do hope to expand our services in the coming few years.
 Please feel free to contact us at firstname.lastname@example.org to find out if we have any groups in your area.

 There are plenty of people interested in learning with us who aren’t sure exactly what they want to study—that’s why we’re here!
 Email email@example.com for suggestions, assistance, or plain old brainstorming.